pluja/Selfhosted-Google-Photos-Alternative/01-Setting-Up-The-Server.md

 `sudo nano /etc/ssh/sshd_config`

-You will need to find the following variables and set the values to the ones you can see here:
+You will need to find the following variables and set the values to the ones you can see here.
+This will disable the root login and the password prompt.
+You will **only** be able to login to your server via SSH with a pair of valid keys.

 ```
 ChallengeResponseAuthentication no